babu-cat/mosaico-templating-tool/README.md

 # Mosaico Templating Tool

 This script is used in order to automate the customization of some language translations and style variables of a template.
-Let's take a look at an example:
+Let's take a look at an example.

 Scenario: Start with one HTML mailing template, with the objective of translating it into 3 different languages while simultaneously changing some branding - a color - so it can be used on different sites with different themes.

 You create